 The directors are responsible for the other information.
-The other information comprises the information included in the 35-page document titled "MultiChoice Group Limited Annual Financial Statements for the year ended 31 March 2024", and the document titled MultiChoice Group Limited Consolidated Annual Financial Statements for the year ended 31 March 2024, which includes the Directors' Report to Shareholders, Report of the Audit Committee and the Company Secretary's Certification as required by the Companies Act of South Africa which we obtained prior to the date of this report, and the other sections of the document titled "MultiChoice Group Limited Integrated Annual Report 2024", which is expected to be made available to us after the date of this auditor's report.
+The other information comprises the information included in the 38-page document titled "MultiChoice Group Limited Annual Financial Statements for the year ended 31 March 2025" and the information included in the 103-page document titled "MultiChoice Group Limited Consolidated Annual Financial Statements for the year ended 31 March 2025", which includes the Directors' Report to Shareholders, Report of the Audit Committee and the Company Secretary's Certification as required by the Companies Act of South Africa and the 158-page document titled "MultiChoice Group Limited Integrated Annual Report 2025 for the year ended 31 March 2025".
 The other information does not include the consolidated or the separate financial statements and our auditor's report thereon.